AiVOOV/aivoov-api/README.md

   `transcribe_text` is an array of strings, where each string represents a paragraph in plain text format OR valid SSML format.

   `engine` Select the preferences of the engine from the Voice Response.
 There are two type of engine supported  `neural2`, `neural` and `standard`

-  `title` is a field to name your file.
-You can use this name to find the audio in your aivoov.com dashboard.

   `transcribe_ssml_style` is a string representing the tone and accent of the voice to read the text.
 Make sure the value for `transcribe_ssml_style` is supported by the voice in your request.
 You will get the `style_list` form the `voices` api response.